demidenm/PyReliMRI/docs/icc_funcs.rst

    :figclass: align-center

 Using the same MSC Neurovault data from above, the method to calculate ROI based ICCs is nearly identical to voxelwise_icc() \
 with a few exceptions.
-First, since we are masking the data by ROIs (e.g., atlas), a mask is not necessary.
+First, since I am masking the data by ROIs (e.g., atlas), a mask is not necessary.
 Second, since \
 the atlas and data may be in different affine space, to preserve the boundaries of ROIs the deterministic atlases as resampled \
 to the atlas (e.g., NiftiLabelsMasker(... resampling_target = 'labels')).
 However, as the boundaries are less clear for probabilistic atlases and \
 the compute time is decreased, the atlas is resampled to the data (e.g. in NiftiMapssMasker(... \